 Take a free city tour

 Nowadays, you can find free city tours in a lot of cities, and for me, this is one of the best ways to get to know a city (and make some friends).
 In Lima, there are also multiple organizations for free city tours, and I did one with Inkan Milky Way.
 They offer three different tours in Lima: the historical city center, Miraflores, and Barranco.
 I did the one to the historical city center and was surprised about how well informed the guide was.
 I learned a lot about the history of Peru and Lima.
-I can highly recommend starting your trip in Peru with one of those tours!
+I can highly recommend starting your trip to Peru with one of those tours!

-This are my top 5 things to do in Lima.
+These are my top 5 things to do in Lima.
 What would you like to do in this enormous city?